-Trench backfills should be mechanically placed and compacted as discussed earlier in this report.
+Trench backfill should be mechanically placed and compacted as discussed earlier in this report.
 Compaction of initial lifts should be accomplished with hand-operated tampers or other lightweight compactors.
-Where trenches are placed beneath slabs or footings, the backfill should satisfy the gradation and plasticity index requirements of engineered fill discussed in this report.
+Where trenches are placed beneath slabs or footings, the backfill should satisfy the requirements of engineered fill discussed in this report.
 Flooding or jetting for placement and compaction of backfill is not recommended.